dineshsoudagar/local-document-intelligence/README.md

 - Added support for Qwen 0.6B and Qwen 1.7B
 - Broadened support across lower-memory, mid-range, and higher-end PCs
-- Added packaged Windows EXE distribution for easier installation
+- Added packaged Windows EXE distribution for easier installation -->

 ---

 ## 🧭 What the Product Does

-local-document-intelligence lets users build a private local document workspace and query it with grounded answers backed by retrieved evidence.
+Local Document Intelligence lets users build a private local document workspace and query it with grounded answers backed by retrieved evidence.

 It is designed to: